JohanVanslembrouck/corolib/examples/tutorial/README.md

 * p211X.cpp is based on p210X.cpp.
 This variant avoids the use of thread_local variables by defining a class CoroClass01 that contains all data members and functions that will be called from a thread function.
   In other words, the thread local context is provided by the CoroClass01 object that is passed to the thread function.

+* p220X.cpp is based upon https://github.com/pdeitel/CPlusPlus20ForProgrammers/blob/master/examples/ch18/fig18_03.cpp
+  p220Xcpp uses corolib instead of concurrencpp: https://github.com/David-Haim/concurrencpp No changes had to be made to corolib to "translate" the example. corolib does not support executors;
+  "ordinary" threads are used instead.